top of page

 • Porosity between 3–5%

-• Low clay content (<35%) and
+• Low clay content (<35%)

-• strong frac barriers and favorable brittleness
+• Strong frac barriers and favorable brittleness

 These properties create a unique combination of brittleness, pressure support, and carbonate variability—conditions that reward precise geomechanical understanding and penalize brute-force completion designs.